TPV: Parameter Perturbations Through the Lens of Test Prediction Variance: Parameter Perturbation Sources

 Equation~\ref{eq:tpv-eq38} highlights that label-noise sensitivity is dominated by directions where \(B_{ii}\) is large while \(s_i\) is small---i.e., where the test-distribution Jacobian aligns with poorly conditioned training directions.
 This makes explicit how the \emph{local geometry} around \(w^\star\)---particularly the conditioning and alignment of Jacobian modes---governs TPV.

-\paragraph{Connection to Over-Parameterization and Benign Overfitting.} Theorem~3.2 shows that TPV under label noise depends fundamentally on the \emph{local conditioning} of the Jacobian at \(w^\star\).
-However, over-parameterization matters because, in many modern training regimes, it induces solutions whose Jacobians are well-conditioned.
-This phenomenon has been rigorously studied through Neural Tangent Kernel (NTK) theory.
+\paragraph{Connection to Over-Parameterization and Benign Overfitting.} Over-parameterization induces solutions whose Jacobians are well-conditioned.
+This phenomenon has been rigorously studied through NTK theory.
 Let \(J(w) \in \mathbb{R}^{n \times p}\) denote the Jacobian of network outputs on the \(n\) training points and let \(G(w) = J(w) J(w)^\top\) be the empirical NTK matrix.
 When \(p \gg n\), the non-zero singular values of \(J(w)\) correspond to the eigenvalues of \(G(w)\).
 For two-layer ReLU networks, \citet{du2018gradient} show that with sufficient width, the smallest eigenvalue \(\lambda_{\min}(G(w_0))\) is bounded away from zero at initialization and remains so during training. \citet{bombari2022memorization} extend this to deep networks with \(\Omega(n)\) parameters, establishing well-conditioned NTK structure at initialization.
 Moreover, \citet{allen2019convergence} prove that SGD remains in a neighborhood of initialization where the NTK matrix stays close to its well-conditioned initial value.

 Consequently, in the overparameterized regime, the non-zero singular values of \(J(w)\) remain bounded away from zero, suppressing the \(\frac{B_{ii}}{s_i^2}\) terms in Eq.~\ref{eq:tpv-eq38} and thereby yielding lower label-noise TPV.
-In this sense, over-parameterization and benign overfitting can be interpreted through the TPV lens: they steer optimization toward regions of the loss landscape with stable Jacobian geometry, which reduces test prediction variance.
+In this sense, \textbf{over-parameterization and benign overfitting in the non-linear case can be interpreted through the TPV lens}: overparameterized networks have stable Jacobian geometry, with small TPV, hence better robustness to label noise.